4ubr3ypwd/itempress/readme.md

 # Getting Involved

-Clone and hack away.

-I should be updating the repo with a VaryingVagrantVagrants setup you can use to hack better.
+If you use VVV, you can use [itempres-vvv](https://github.com/aubreypwd/itempress-vvv) to get started.
+Or, fork, hack, and submit a pull request.

 ## IRC